kahunsyo/my-key-mapping/README.md

 # Usage
 Auto installing script is available.
-It copies hwdb file to /etc/udev/hddb.d and updates udev DB.
+It copies hwdb file to ```/etc/udev/hddb.d``` and updates udev DB.
 It overwrites a file, if a file of same name is exist.
 ```
 sudo ./install.bash
 ```

 # Tuning
-## First you have to know key codes for remapping
+## First, know key codes for remapping
-Run and proper event file.
+Run following a command and proper event file.
 ```
 sudo evtest
 ```